UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 but will be filled when the player completes a certain challenge.
 In the base-game ie `lootplot.s0`, there will only be 1 trophy: "Bronze-trophy: Beat level-10" But we should support an arbitrary number of trophies for modding-purposes.
---> note: we DO NOT need explanations for what the trophies do!!!
+NOTE: we DO NOT need explanations for what the trophies do!!!
 We just need the visuals.
+- Create trophy API (lootplot.singleplayer)
+- Make doomclock be spawned by GAMEMODE_ITEM (lootplot.singleplayer)
+- Create basic bronze trophy (Trophies handled in lootplot.singleplayer)
+- Make lootplot.worldgen API worldgen items spawn ALL of the items